DannyDainton/newman-reporter-htmlextra/README.md

 - Folder level descriptions with rendered Markdown syntax
 - Response Headers displayed for each of the requests
 - Iterations separated by tabs in the `Requests` view
-- First attempt to add the `console.log` statements, using the `--reporter-htmlextra-logs` CLI flag - These are currently separate from the parent requests but it's the first step in getting them on the report
+- The `console.log` statements from the Collections can be seen using the `--reporter-htmlextra-logs` CLI flag - These will be part of each of the requests that have them.
 - A `Dark Theme` dashboard template - This is an option from the CLI using the `--reporter-htmlextra-darkTheme` flag or in a script by setting the `darkTheme` property to `true`.
 - A `helper` to give more control over the main `title` shown on the report.
 Use the `--reporter-htmlextra-title` flag to add your own unique headline.
 - The default filename, if you do not supply the `export` location, is now includes the collection name in the filename rather that the reporter name.